Knife Showdown: The Boning Knife vs. The Fillet Knife

 Love All Things Seafood?
 Check Out Our Greek Seafood Guide

 What Is the Best Knife for Filleting Fish?

 While the fillet knife is the tool best-suited for preparing fish, it isn’t commonly included in a typical kitchen knife set.
 Home cooking enthusiasts who prize versatility often opt for a thinner, more flexible boning knife that offers excellent filleting performance without sacrificing the ability to detach meat from bone.
 Such a knife involves a fundamental trade-off between flexibility, toughness, and blade geometry.
 It takes world-class engineering to create a single knife that can deliver excellent performance in both deboning and filleting.

 F.N.
-Sharp’s boning knife is flexible enough to handle delicate fish and strong enough to separate tough game meat from the bone without sustaining serious damage.
+Sharp’s boning knife, available both individually and in the 6-knife essential set, is flexible enough to handle delicate fish and strong enough to separate tough game meat from the bone without sustaining serious damage.
 The combination of high-quality, corrosion-resistant VG-10 stainless steel and a thin, flexible blade offers the best of both worlds, giving home cooks an accessible entrance into the world of professional-level home cooking.